Frequently Asked Questions (faqs)

 - How long is the Program?

 The Program is eleven courses.
 Most students complete the Program in four terms.
 Since the MFAc operates on a trimester system this means the average length of the program is 16 months.
+A part time option exists for executives.

 - How much does it cost?